FreedomBen/rtl8188ce-linux-driver/README.md

     tar -czf "~/rtlwifi.tar.gz" -C "/lib/modules/$(uname -r)/kernel/drivers/net/wireless/rtlwifi" .

 **Important**: When restoring this backup manually, make absolutely sure you are putting it back in to the exact same kernel version.
 Failure to do this properly may result in an unbootable system.
-I suggest you let the script do your backups automatically and use this as a last, last resort
+I suggest you let the script do your backups automatically and use this as a last resort.

 5\.
 Install: